-- (c) Interim cash-flow testing negative results - (1) Narrative and summary - (2) Negative surplus by year where significant - (3) Explanation of how interim negative results are addressed - (d) Provide any narrative explanation to accompany the numerical results, including support for decisions to hold or not hold additional asset adequacy analysis reserves. - iii.
-Attribution aAnalysis - (a) A step-by-step estimate of the proportion of Reserve Decrease attributable to factors such as differences in individual key assumptions used in the Pre-Reinsurance Reserve versus Post-Reinsurance Reserve. - (b) Present the results in the template {consider the ACLI-proposed attribution analysis template or in a user-friendly format providing similar information as in the template. - iv.
-Risk identification - (a) Explanation of any non-Primary SecurityExcluded Assets supporting the Post-Reinsurance Reserve - (b) Explanation of any concerns regarding reinsurance collectability - (c) Explanation of any risk mitigants if pursuing an exemption from cash-flow testing as contemplated in Section 5.H. - (d) Any regulatory solvency ratio standards or related expectations mentioned in the reinsurance contract. - v.
-If performing other analysis, present and describe results as appropriate. - C. The following sample template worksheets adopted by the Life Actuarial (A) Task Force (LATF) are available on the LATF web page (https://content.naic.org/cmte_a_latf.htm) under the "Documents" tab: {To be discussed following the adoption of the base Guideline} - i.
-Company Information - ii.
-Counterparty - iii.
-Risk Identification - iv.
-Counterparty Portfolio - v.
-Asset Yields Ceding - vi.
-Asset Yields Assuming - vii.
-Cash Flow TestingCash-Flow testing - viii.
+- (a) A step-by-step estimate of the proportion of Reserve Decrease attributable to factors such as differences in individual key assumptions used in the Pre-Reinsurance Reserve versus Post-Reinsurance Reserve. - (b) Present the results in the template or in a user-friendly form providing similar information as in the template.

+iv.
+Risk identification

+- (a) Explanation of any non-Primary Security Admitted Assets supporting the Post-Reinsurance Reserve - (b) Explanation of any concerns regarding reinsurance collectability - (c) Explanation of any risk mitigants if pursuing an exemption from cash-flow testing as contemplated in Section 5.H.

+- (d) Any regulatory solvency ratio standards or related expectations mentioned in the reinsurance contract.

+- v.
+If performing other analysis, present and describe results as appropriate.

+- C. The following sample template worksheets adopted by the Life Actuarial (A) Task Force (LATF) are available on the LATF web page (https://content.naic.org/cmte_a_latf.htm) under the "Documents" tab:

+- i.
+Company Information

+- ii.
+Counterparty

+- iii.
+Risk Identification

+- iv.
+Counterparty Portfolio

+- v.
+Asset Yields Ceding

+- vi.
+Asset Yields Assuming

+- vii.
+Cash Flow Testing

+- viii.
 Attribution Product x

 - ix.
-Assumptions Product x - x.
+Assumptions Product x

+- x.
 PADs